kennyklee123/kennyklee123/README.md

 ### Hi there 👋

 Hi there!
 I'm Kenny and I am a rising senior whose internship was cancelled due to Covid 19.
+So I decided that this summer I would prepare for new grad positions and work on side projects!
+I am open to all help and advice if anyone has any!!!!
+Personally, to not waste this summer I have started to learn Web Devlelopment, specifically picking up React, Node, and Express!

 <!--
 **kennyklee123/kennyklee123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.